-- 1. The application should be addressed to the Electoral Registration Officer of the constituency in which you seek registration.
+- The application should be addressed to the Electoral Registration Officer of the constituency in which you seek registration.
 The name of the constituency should be mentioned in the blank space. - 2.
 Name (With Documentary Proof) The name as it should appear in the electoral roll and Electors Photo Identity Card (EPIC) should be furnished.
 The full name except the sumame should be written in the first box and surname should be written in the second box.
 In case you do not have a surname, just write the given name.
-Caste should not be mentioned except where the caste name is used as part of the elector's name or a surname.
+Caste should not be mentioned except where the caste name is used as part of the elector's name or a sumame.
 Honorific appellations like Shri, Smt.
-Kumari, - 3.
-Age (With Documentary Proof) The age of the applicant should be eighteen or more on 1st January of the year with reference to which the electoral roll is being revised.
+Kumari, Khan, Begum, Pandit etc. should not be mentioned. - Age (With Documentary Proof) The age of the applicant should be eighteen or more on 1st January of the year with reference to which the electoral roll is being revised.
 The age should be indicated in years and months.